babalneuve/zephyr/doc/connectivity/networking/overview.rst

 * **TCP** Transmission Control Protocol
   (`RFC 793 <https://tools.ietf.org/html/rfc793>`_) is supported.
-Both server and client roles can be used the application.
+Both server and client roles can be used the the application.
 The amount of TCP sockets that are available to applications can be configured at build time.

 * **BSD Sockets API** Support for a subset of a